google/fhir-data-pipes/pipelines/README.md

 Although each mode of transfer uses a different binary, they use some common parameters which are documented here.

--   `fhirServerUrl` - The base URL of the source fhir store instance.
+-   `fhirServerUrl` - The base URL of the source fhir server instance.
 Default:
     `http://localhost:8099/openmrs/ws/fhir2/R4`
--   `fhirServerUserName` - The HTTP Basic Auth username to access the OpenMRS APIs.
+-   `fhirServerUserName` - The HTTP Basic Auth username to access the fhir server APIs.
     Default: `admin`
--   `fhirServerPassword` - The HTTP Basic Auth password to access the OpenMRS APIs.
+-   `fhirServerPassword` - The HTTP Basic Auth password to access the fhir server APIs.
     Default: `Admin123`
 -   `fhirSinkPath` - A base URL to a target FHIR server, or the relative path of a GCP FHIR store, e.g. `http://localhost:8098/fhir` for a FHIR server or